telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

 # Themes and Layout

-All [Kendo UI widgets](http://demos.telerik.com/kendo-ui/) arrive with a number of predefined themes:
+All [Kendo UI widgets](http://demos.telerik.com/kendo-ui/) arrive with a number of predefined themes.

+**Figure 1.
+Kendo UI themes for the Web**

 ![Kendo UI Web Themes](/styles-and-layout/web-themes.png)

-This is how the same themes are rendered in widgets that visualize data, such as Gauges, Charts, Barcodes, Diagrams, and Maps:
+This is how the same themes are rendered in widgets that visualize data, such as Gauges, Charts, Barcodes, Diagrams, and Maps.

+**Figure 2.
+Kendo UI themes for widgets rendering data visualization**

 ![Kendo UI DataViz Themes](/styles-and-layout/dataviz-themes.png)

+## Getting Started

+### The Basics

 Setting a Kendo UI theme for any of the Kendo UI widgets, such as [Kendo UI Grid](http://demos.telerik.com/kendo-ui/grid/index), or [Kendo UI Bar Chart](http://demos.telerik.com/kendo-ui/bar-charts/index), requires you to include the following two stylesheets to your project: